 The nurses will also go over any post-operative care techniques, such as bathing your child, wearing a plastic eye shield, or keeping the eye clean without wiping inside the eye or washing it out.

 It’s important to protect your child's eye and keep it clean following surgery, including being careful not to get dirty water or shampoo in the eye.
-This is to give their eye the best chance of recovery and to minimise the risk of infection.
+This is to give their eye the best recovery and to minimise the risk of infection.
 It also helps your child to feel as comfortable as possible.

 After cataract surgery children usually need glasses or contact lenses.
 This is because the artificial lens implant or contact lens used to replace your child's natural lens has a fixed focus.
 This means it can't change shape to focus clearly both near and in the distance as our natural eye lens can.
 Glasses will help make sure your child can see as clearly as possible at all distances, and make sure that a clear image is being presented to their developing brain.